 1. If Someone Has Added Your Product to Their Cart, They Want It – Don’t Let Them Leave

-Acquiring customers through paid ads is getting more and more expensive.
+Although there are plenty of tips for boosting service businesses with paid advertising, acquiring customers through paid ads is getting more and more expensive.
 So, it’s important to make the most of the traffic that is sent to your website.
 In ecommerce, cart abandonment is one of the biggest losses of potential revenue and ignoring it is one of the common ecommerce mistakes to avoid.

 People add items to their cart and then leave your website, never to be seen again – talk about frustrating.
 In many ecommerce businesses, especially startups, you need to convert them.
 Otherwise, you have to turn your ads off.
 And, for some businesses, without your ads, you’re not a business.